igormalheiros/Julia-Optimization/README.md

 <img src="imgs/cuttingstock/Constraints.gif" />

 <!-- ######### KNAPSACK PROBLEM ######### -->
+<a name="knapsack"></a>

-<h2> Knapsack Problem </h2>
+## Knapsack Problem

-Given a set of itens with different values and weights, determine which itens to include in a colection that total weight of itens is less than or equal to a given limit and the total value is higher as possible.
+<p>Given a set of itens with different values and weights, determine which itens to include in a colection that total weight of itens is less than or equal to a given limit and the total value is higher as possible.</p>

 **Solutions**
 * Greedy (Not Optimal)